 Previous work on the murine TACI receptor suggested that the CRD1 region was essential for receptor assembly (15).
 However, human TACI-S lacks the CRD1 domain entirely and exerts more intense NF-kB activation than TACI-L in both human and murine B cells (13), demonstrating that this domain is not essential for a functional TACI receptor.
 To examine isoform complex formation, mCherry labeled human TACI-S and YFP labeled TACI-L were both transfected into HEK-293T cells and TACI receptor assembly was examined by FRET.
 TACI-S and TACI-L produced complexes, not only with each other but also with the other isoform, whereas neither isoform assembled in complexes with YFP-CD40L (Figures 1A,B; see also Supplemental Figure S1 for the expression of YFP and mCherry for cells examined).
 Validating the possibility of mixed isoform complexes, transfected TACI-L-FLAG was able to precipitate either HA-labeled TACI-S or TACI-L (Figure 1C).
 TACI receptor assembly was ligand-independent, since addition of various concentrations of rhBAFF or rhAPRIL to either TACI-S and TACI-L transfected cells, had no effect on FRET signals (Figure 1D).

 Figure 1.
-(A) TACI isoforms form hybrid complexes detected by FRET.
-To examine isoform complexes, YFP and mCherry labeled TACI-L, TACI-S, and/or CD40-eYFP as a control, were co-transfected into HEK-293T cells.
+TACI Isoforms form hybrid complexes detected by FRET.
+(A) To examine isoform complexes, YFP and mCherry labeled TACI-L, TACI-S, and/or CD40-eYFP as a control, were co-transfected into HEK-293T cells.
 After 48 h, the molecular association was analyzed by FRET using FACS (LSRII).
 A minimum of 50,000 positive cells were examined in all experiments.
-Data are representative of 6 experiments.
-(B) Frequency of FRET positive cells in the double positive YFP and mCherry gate.
+The dot plot results in each panel, are shown for one sample, representative of the results for 6 different experiments.
+The numerical data given in each panel, are the percent of FRET positive cells, of the live cells in the gate, averaged for all 6 experiments.
+(B) Frequency of FRET positive cells in the double positive YFP and mCherry gate from (A).
 Graph shows the mean ± SD. ***p < 0.001, two-tailed paired Student t-test of 6 independent experiments.
 (C) Either HA-labeled TACI-S or TACI-L transfected into HEK-293T cells, could be precipitated with TACI-L-FLAG as demonstrated in immuno-blotting using anti-HA staining.
 Lower panel shows FLAG expression as control.
 (D) Addition of increasing amounts of ligands BAFF or APRIL to the TACI-S and TACI-L complexes had no effect on the FRET signal, indicating that receptor assembly in these cells is ligand independent.
 Data are the mean ± SD from 3 independent experiments.